I’m A Fun Sucker

-I listened to myself as I spoke and was hit with a profound though.
-I was a fun sucker… They were just having a jolly ole time, but here I was completely notokay with that.
+I listened to myself as I spoke and was hit with a profound thought.
+I was a fun sucker… They were just having a jolly ole time, but here I was completely not okay with that.
 I wanted them to have fun my way (the quiet way).
 Why couldn’t I just sit back and enjoy the sights and sounds of their play?
-Instead I was being a Fun Nazi and doing everything I could to squash their good time.
-Rules, rules, rules and more rules.
+Instead, I was being a Fun Nazi and doing everything I could to squash their good time.
+Rules, rules, rules, and more rules.
 What a freaking drag!

 I was left in shock as I absorbed this.
 I couldn’t believe how I was acting.
 I’m a parent!
 My job is to guarantee the well-being of my children.
 Laughter and playfulness is a clear and blatant sign of that!
 It’s my responsibility to teach them how to live happy and productive lives.
 Why would I suppress their fun and creativity?
 What the hell was my problem?

 Looking at it now, I guess my issue is that I’d rather think about what needs to be done in the future or what I should have done in the past.
 I can’t enjoy the life passing by me each and every second because my mind’s too lost to consider what I could be doing right NOW.
 That’s something most of us are guilty of.
 We’re always thinking of what has yet to be done.
-There’s always a task just out of our reach that consumes our attention and creates our present identity (ie. stressed out, busy, and so on).
-We’re just runnin’ the hamster wheel to nowhere, where there’s a never ending to-do list and happiness is always ahead of us and beyond our grasp.
+There’s always a task just out of our reach that consumes our attention and creates our present identity (i.e. stressed out, busy, and so on).
+We’re just running’ the hamster wheel to nowhere, where there is a never-ending to-do list and happiness is always ahead of us and beyond our grasp.

 I’m not happy with myself.
 I grew up in a rather miserable environment, and I promised myself that I’d give my kids better.
 My behavior appalls me.
 It strikes a chord at my very core, and I’m not about to allow myself to continue this.
 I’ve had my head up my ass, and it’s due time I pulled it out.